lsst-dm/dmtn-026/index.rst

 Installation
 ============

-To install all of the currently wrapped code install with
+To install all of the currently wrapped code with lsstsw, use

 .. code-block:: bash

     rebuild -r tickets/DM-6168 {{package name}}

 where {{package name}} is the name of the package that is currently being wrapped (for instance afw).
 This will build the most up to date version of the stack that has been ported to pybind11, as the tests that have not been wrapped are all commented out (see section :ref:`activate_test`).

-Don't forget to setup the new build as current with EUPS:
+Don't forget to tag the new build as current with EUPS:

 .. code-block:: bash